Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Best Ways to Get From Villefranche-sur-Mer Port to the City Center

-Unlike larger ports, Villefranche-sur-Mer offers one of the easiest arrivals on the French Riviera.
+Unlike larger ports, this port offers one of the easiest arrivals on the French Riviera.
 Because cruise ships anchor in the bay, you’ll arrive by tender boat directly into the harbor.
-As a result, you’re already just steps from the heart of town.
+So, you’re already just steps from the heart of town.

 Walking